-Russell Endo. a retired ethnic studies professor who taught Asian American studies at the University of Colorado Denver, will travel to Washington, D.C., and Perris, Calif., in search of the names of each Tuna Canyon detainee.
+Russell Endo. a retired ethnic studies professor who taught Asian American studies at the University of Colorado Denver, will travel to Washington, D.C., and Perris, Calif., in search of the names of each Tuna Canvon detainee.
 Along with Lloyd Hitt of the Little Landers Historical Society, he believes there will be nearly 2,000 names.

-The hope is to display the names on a commemorative wall.

-Endo is the grandson of Heigoro Endo, who was arrested by the FBI and taken to the L.A.
+The hope is to display the names on a commemorative Endo is the grandson of Heigoro Endo, who was arrested by the FBI and taken to the L.A.
 County Jail and then on to the Tuna Canyon Detention Station.
-Heigoro's family only had a few days, without his guidance, to get ready for their forced removal to the Santa Anita Assembly Center, a temporary prison created by the military at the Santa Anita racetrack in Arcadia, Calif.
+Heigoro's family only had a few days, without his guidance, to get ready for their forced removal to the Santa Anita Assembly Center, a temporary

+Russell Endo at the Japanese Internment Day of Remembrance prison created by the military at the Santa Anita racetrack in Arcadia, Calif.